RFID Login System with Raspberry Pi

 sudo apt-get install python-mysqldb

 That's about it for the software prerequisites.
-Since the system logs current date and time, my Raspberry Pi must be synced with my local time.
+Since the system logs the current date and time, my Raspberry Pi must be synced with my local time.
 This is done automatically in newer Raspbian distributions.
 I followed these steps:

 1. sudo raspi-config